TGS Launches Economic Data in the Haynesville Basin Revealing Key Operational and Economic Factors Related to the New Exploration Area

 The western Haynesville play in Robertson and Leon counties is proving to be a game-changer for natural gas development, with type curve data showcasing a gas peak of 25,300 Mcf per day and an estimated ultimate recovery (EUR) of approximately 32 Bcf.
 Wells in this area benefit from an average lateral length of around 10,000 feet and a low breakeven price of ~$1.87 per Mcf, making it a highly competitive region.
 In comparison, Haynesville’s traditional development area in Angelina County reports a gas peak of 18,500 Mcf per day, an EUR of about 11 Bcf, and an average lateral length of 7,500 feet, with an estimated breakeven price of ~$3.10 per Mcf.
 This stark contrast underscores the economic and productive advantages of the western Haynesville, where innovative drilling and extended lateral sections are driving superior outcomes (Figures 1 & 3).

 Drilling into the deep, high-pressure reservoirs of the Haynesville and Bossier formations in Texas' western Haynesville play, particularly in Robertson and Leon counties, presents operational challenges.
 These formations are characterized by extreme overpressure, with the Haynesville Shale exhibiting pressure gradients of 0.85 to 0.95 psi/ft, translating to pressures of approximately 10,200 to 13,300 psi at depths of 12,000 to 14,000 feet.
-The Bossier Formation, often deeper, can reach pressures as high as 17,000 psi, and bottom hole temperatures in the range of 320-340° Fahrenheit.
+The Bossier Formation can reach pressures as high as 17,000 psi, and bottom hole temperatures in the range of 320-340° Fahrenheit.
 These high-pressure, high-temperature conditions demand advanced and costly technologies to ensure safe and efficient operations, as they increase the risks of equipment failure and operational inefficiency.
 Despite these challenges, the compacted and over-pressured nature of these reservoirs makes them attractive for natural gas production.

 The exceptional performance of wells by Comstock and Aethon indicates a high-return potential for further investment.
 As exploration expands westward, the region could become a cornerstone of future resource development, further solidifying the Haynesville Basin’s position as a critical U.S. energy hub.